rockthejvm/rockthejvm-site/src/content/articles/refined-types-in-scala.md

 You saw the numerical Positive predicate.
 There are tons of others:

-- allow only negative numbers
+- Allow only negative numbers
-- allow only non-negative numbers (including 0)
+- Allow only non-negative numbers (including 0)
-- allow only odd numbers
+- Allow only odd numbers
-- allow only even numbers
+- Allow only even numbers

 ```scala
 val aNegative: Int Refined Negative = -100